ValerieSt/landscape/README.md

 # landscape

-'google-input-output.py' is a python script that automates a google search
+'google-urls-QX.py' are python scripts to facilitate the google search for the landscape review

 Input: csv file with countries or company names in first column, column title 'input'.
 For Q4 & Q5, you need to name the file input-domains.csv and add a second column with the country domains.